 If your service ends in one member organization but continues in another, or if you join another member organization with a break of less than 36 months in your Pension Fund participation and without a benefit having been processed or paid to you, your entitlements and obligations as a UNJSPF participant continue and are linked.
 No action would be necessary on your part since the member organizations in question would automatically report your participation status directly to the Fund.

-Transfering with an Agreement
+Transferring with an agreement

 Once you become a UNJSPF participant, you should promptly inform in writing both your former employer and the UNJSPF of your interest in transferring your accrued pension rights to the UNJSPF.
 After your eligibility to transfer has been verified, you should ask your former employer to inform the UNJSPF of the amount available for such transfer.
-The UNJSPF would then give you an estimate of the additional pensionable service credit in the UNJSPF that would result.
+The UNJSPF would then give you an estimate of the additional pensionable service credit in the UNJSPF that would result from a transfer.
 You would then have to decide whether or not to proceed with the transfer.
-After the transfer payment has been actually made to the UNJSPF, you would be notified of the additional pensionable service credits that you received in the UNJSPF.
+After the transfer payment has been made to the UNJSPF, you would be notified of the additional pensionable service credits that you received in the UNJSPF.

 No. In these circumstances the option of availing yourself of the Transfer Agreement would not be open to you.
-For application of the Transfer Agreement, the payment of the transfer value representing your accrued pension rights would have to come to the UNJSPF directly from the Pension Scheme of your former employing organization.
+For application of the Transfer Agreement, the payment of the transfer value representing your accrued pension rights would have to come to the UNJSPF directly from the pension scheme of your former employing organization.

-(c) Is it compulsory to transfer my pension rights to the UNJSPF?
+Is it compulsory to transfer my pension rights to the UNJSPF?

 No, because each participant decides on his or her own whether or not to elect to transfer accrued pension rights under the applicable Transfer Agreement.
 Any transferring employee who decides not to transfer his or her pension rights will retain all rights to individual benefits under his or her current plan, as they apply upon separation from service.

-(d) Is it always beneficial to transfer my pension rights?
+Is it always beneficial to transfer my pension rights?

-No, because often a transferring employee would receive substantially less in pensionable service credits than he or she accrued with the “sending” Plan.
-The decision whether or not to transfer would depend on the combined benefits that you would expect to receive from the “receiving” Plan when you eventually separate from that organization, as opposed to taking a benefit from the “sending” Plan and then getting a separate benefit from the “receiving” Plan.
+No, because often a transferring employee would receive substantially less in pensionable service credits than he or she accrued with the “sending” plan.
+The decision whether or not to transfer would depend on the combined benefits that you would expect to receive from the “receiving” plan when you eventually separate from that organization, as opposed to taking a benefit from the “sending” plan and then getting a separate benefit from the “receiving” plan.

 Is there a deadline to request a transfer of pension rights?